Modern Slavery Statement

 Modern slavery risks in our operations and supply chains

-In Australia, we consider that the level of risk of modern slavery in our employees is low.
 We follow set protocols in the way we recruit people into the firm via our recruitment practices.
 For example, we verify qualifications, conduct reference checking on prior experience, and verify the right to work in our country.
-We also monitor and engage with our staff on issues such as work hours and overtime, to ensure they are adequately compensated and we monitor any excessive work patterns.
+We continue to monitor and engage with our staff on issues such as work hours and overtime, to ensure they are adequately compensated and we monitor any excessive work patterns.

-We are confident the level of risk of modern slavery in Jaramer Legal, given the nature of its services and the jurisdiction in which it operates, is also low.
+We remain confident that the level of risk of modern slavery in Jaramer Legal, given the nature of its services and the jurisdiction in which it operates, is low.

 Our supply chain comprises the following main categories and we recognise that modern slavery risks exist in each one of them by virtue of the industry risk profiles and the globalised and often complex supply chains supporting the provision of goods or services:

 |Category||Generally known modern slavery risks2|